 The CFR’s programs equip Duke Divinity School students with the tools and resources to practice Christian reconciliation in their future ministries.

-The CFR provides opportunities for students to substantively contribute to the center’s mission and vision through employment and other opportunities, in addition to other student programs.
+The CFR provides opportunities for students to substantively contribute to the center’s mission and vision through employment and other student programs.

-The Center for Reconciliation is launching an new initiative specifically for master's-level students at Duke Divinity School beginning in fall 2019.
-The Sojourners program aims to form students into transformative Christian leaders who are deeply prepared for the mission of reconciliation in the church, academy, and world by connecting to and building on Duke Divinity School’s programs of teaching and learning.
-Students who participate in the Sojourners program can expect to gain the following: 1) an opportunity to learn from CFR Faculty Director Edgardo Colón-Emeric; 2) a deepened understanding of the interconnectedness of reconciliation work, vocational ministry, and Christian faith and practice; and 3) an awareness of the Word Made Flesh methodology as a framework to underestand and participate in God's mission of reconciliation.
-Through participation in a series of activities (regular seminar meetings, winter retreat, spring break pilgrimage, and Summer Institute for Reconciliation) Sojourners will deepen their vision of reconciliation and form a community of support with a sense of shared journey and mission.
-Sojourners will aslo be encouraged to attend events and community-wide activities sponsored by the CFR.
-The Sojourners cohort will remain small (up to 8 students) to ensure an intimate and meaningful journey for each participant in the program.
+The Center for Reconciliation offers a reconciliation-centered spiritual formation group specifically for master's-level students at Duke Divinity School.
+The Berean Cohort aims to form students into transformative Christian leaders who are deeply prepared for the mission of reconciliation in the church, academy, and world by connecting to and building on Duke Divinity School’s programs of teaching and learning.
+Students who participate in the cohort can expect to gain the following: 1) an opportunity to learn from CFR Missional Strategist Nina Balmaceda; 2) a deepened understanding of the interconnectedness of reconciliation work, vocational ministry, and Christian faith and practice; and 3) an awareness of the Word Made Flesh methodology as a framework to underestand and participate in God's mission of reconciliation.
+Through participation in a series of activities (regular seminar meetings, retreat, spring pilgrimage, and Summer Institute for Reconciliation) Bereans will deepen their vision of reconciliation and form a community of support with a sense of shared journey and mission.
+Bereans will aslo be encouraged to attend events and community-wide activities sponsored by the CFR.
+The cohort will remain small (up to 10 students) to ensure an intimate and meaningful journey for each participant in the program.

 - Summer Institute for Reconciliation:

-Interested students should complete and submit an application by September 9, 2019.
-All applicants will be interviewed September 11-14.
-Final decisions will be communicated the week of September 16.
+Interested students should complete and submit an application by Aug.
+19, 2020.
+All applicants will be interviewed Aug.
+20-26.
+Final decisions will be communicated on Aug.
+28, 2020.

 Conflict Conversation Series